danylomalovichko/WeatherWorkTask/README.md

 # WeatherWorkTask

-Barebones app that fetches data from NYTimes API.
+Barebones app that fetches data from API.

 ## Requirements